Slayleen/Selin_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fLGkoQLpLuw?si=jn8Tg9b22Up2sFGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 With this milestone I am now able to guide my robot with my hand.
-My biggest challenges at BSE were coding and wiring sice I didn't know much about wiring and had not written code for arduino or any code in C++ before.
+My biggest challenges at BSE were coding and wiring since I didn't know much about wiring and had not written code for arduino or any code in C++ before.
 Throughout this experience I have learned a lot about coding, arduinos and different kinds of sensors.
 I also learned about problemsolving, being resourceful and being patient.
 In the future I hope to learn more programming languages, dive into AI and create more fun projects.

 # Schematics: Final Milestone